Chart Color Schemes

 Epping shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Epping has a skilled workforce with strongly represented manufacturing and industrial sectors.
-The unemployment rate was 5.6% in the past year, with an estimated employment growth of 0.7%.
+Epping has a skilled workforce with manufacturing and industrial sectors strongly represented.
+The unemployment rate was 5.6% as of an unspecified past year.
+Employment grew by an estimated 0.7% in the same period.

 Frequently Asked Questions - Employment